 - Set clear expectations regarding the selecting procedure from pre-application to onboarding

-- Candidate experience must be measured routinely and reliably
+- Talent acquisition process must be measured routinely and reliably

 It is always advisable to conduct a skills gap analysis first.
 This will help in giving an idea about the actual need of the organization.
 This helps to avoid beating around the bush and not time or effort goes in vain.
 It might open vistas to the reality that the organization does not actually ned new employees but it just needs upskilling of the existing employees.

 Benefits of creating a great Candidate Experience